brickbots/PiFinder/docs/source/user_guide.rst

 .. image:: images/user_guide/quick_menu_01.png

-Selecting RIGHT would switch this option to FULL.
+Selecting LEFT would switch this option to FULL.
 You can exit the Quick Menu at any time by pressing the SQUARE button again.